elpimous/yellow_robot/calibration_setup.md

 Robot legs should be straight, and 90° to body (like on previous picture)

--run terminal command : roslaunch mini_ros spot_calibrate.launch
+- run terminal command : roslaunch mini_ros spot_calibrate.launch

--open a new terminal and enter the following command : rosservice call /servo_calibraton   and press 2 times on TAB.
+- open a new terminal and enter the following command : rosservice call /servo_calibraton   and press 2 times on TAB.

 You'll see complete command needed to interact with all specific servos angles.